r-token/the-golden-hurricast/src/pages/2021-03-12-frank-haith/index.md

 - 2019-2020 regular season AAC co-champions
 - 2019-2020 AAC Coach of the Year
 - Two postseason appearances (three if you count last year's would-be NIT bid)
-- Several big wins (Houston, Wichita State, OSU, etc)
+- Several big wins over the years (Houston, Wichita State, OSU, etc)
 - An established, stable head coach when things are less than stable at TU
 - Runs the program with class
 - Agreed to take a pay cut